 16 But whenever anyone turns to the Lord, the veil is taken away.
 17 Now the Lord is the Spirit, and where the Spirit of the Lord is, there is freedom.
 18 And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.

-Turn away from your past, do not let it entrap you, rule you, turn to Jesus and find freedom to live.
+Turn away from your past, do not let it entrap you, or rule you, turn to Jesus and find the freedom to live.
 Turn to Jesus and let Him use you.
 Because He can and He will.
-Everyone of us has a role to play, right here right now.
+Every one of us has a role to play, right here right now.

 You may be sitting/watching this and saying well Saul was an educated man, I am not that knowledgeable, well

-Jesus’ first disciples were fisherman, in Acts they are recorded as being ordinary, unschooled
+Jesus’ first disciples were fishermen, in Acts, they are recorded as being ordinary, unschooled

 When they saw the courage of Peter and John and realized that they were unschooled, ordinary men, they were astonished and they took note that these men had been with Jesus.

 Jesus took people who at their time were unschooled, ordinary men and used them mightily.

 Jesus took me, a self-centered, consumer-driven man, who in his RE exam got an F and turned me into a Pastor, helped me get a degree, I am not intellectual, I can’t spell, and my grammar is appalling but Jesus said I can use you, Adam.

 Today God is saying I can use you, whatever has happened in the past I can use you.